microsoftgraph/msgraph-sdk-php/README.md

 * [Microsoft Graph website](https://aka.ms/graph)

+## Update Schedule

+The Microsoft Graph PHP SDK is scheduled to be updated during the week of the second and fourth Tuesday of each month.
 ## Upgrading

 For detailed information on breaking changes, bug fixes and new functionality introduced during major upgrades, check out our [Upgrade Guide](UPGRADING.md)